ustream/api-docs/_posts/android/0.7.0/README.md

     /**
     * The requested live channel is not broadcasting, or the stream is not
     * available in a playable format.
-    * Note: in this state, the player is still connected to Ustream's servers,
+    * Note: in this state, the player is still connected to IBM Video Streaming's servers,
     * waiting for the stream to become online.
     */
     void onWaitingForContent();